Berkeley College Online Debunks Popular Myths About Online Learning

 Myth 4: You cannot receive the same level of education in an online environment as you can on-site.

 Fact: Accredited online programs are subject to the same rigorous standards as on-site programs.
 Berkeley College Online is accredited by the Middle States Commission on Higher Education.
 In addition, Berkeley College Online is one of only a handful of institutions worldwide to receive USDLA/QS certification for excellence in distance learning.
+These institutions have been evaluated using standards that focus on the areas of administration; leadership and management; student affairs; and teaching and learning.

 Myth 5: Online students don’t have access to faculty or support services.